*This posting was updated on 5 July 2025

 But, then, America has always been at its best, most efficient, when guided by socialist principles

-In an article in the Financial Times ( 31 May 2015) Edward Luce remarks that:
+In an article in the Financial Times ('American socialism’s day in the sun') Edward Luce remarks that:

 “To most students of US politics, the phrase American socialism is an oxymoron — like clean coal or the Bolivian navy.
 A century ago, Werner Sombart, a German scholar, asked “Why is there no socialism in America?”
 It was a question that confounded Marxists.
 As the most advanced capitalistic society, the US was most ripe for a proletarian revolution, according to their teleology.”